hipe/tmx/test_support/doc/issues/042-nasty-OCD-memoize-caveat.md

 in *one* test context that you use in *another*. it is VERY dangerous if you don't know what you're doing!

+(by "context" we mean the actual instance that the test unit library uses that it creates one-for-one for each `it` you have. it is the `self` in the tests you write.)

 the advantage is that you can use your same familar stack of API test setup methods here for this "shared state" that would for any other test. you can then run many small tests against the produced structure